hacks-guide/Guide_3DS/docs/troubleshooting-finalizing-setup.md

 ::: details Information #23: finalize.romfs in wrong location

 The file `finalize.romfs` was placed in the wrong location instead of root of SD.
 The script will attempt to resolve this, but requires your permission to do so.
-Press (A) on the next few prompts to continue.
+Press <kbd>A</kbd> on the next few prompts to continue.

 :::